Are you thinking about a trip from Florence to Pisa and Lucca Italy?

 Arriving in Lucca Italy

-We had heard that Lucca was a nice medieval town that was surrounded by a wall.
+We had heard that the city of Lucca was a nice medieval town that was surrounded by a wall.
 Once we arrived, it was really awesome to see an entire town within the wall.
 The Lucca wall was so impressive!
 You could call it the walled city of Italy.

 Absolutely!
 Yes!
 The city of Lucca is known for its well-preserved Renaissance walls, cobblestone streets, and its historic city center.
-Lucca is not as touristy as Pisa.
-The atmosphere is laid back and inviting.
+We loved visiting and would go back!

 Things to Do in Lucca Italy